haiwera-silk-cd/magento-devdocs/_includes/comp-man/dependency.md

   <p>The message you see will likely be different.</p>
 </div>

 Typically, component dependency conflicts result from someone manually editing the Magento 2 `composer.json` file.
-It can also be caused by third-party modules that depend on earlier Magento components than the ones you have installed.
+It can also be caused by third-party modules that depend on earlier Magento组件 than the ones you have installed.

 In the preceding example, the installed package `magento/sample-data version 0.74.0-beta15` cannot be upgraded to `1.0.0-beta`.
 However, 0.74.0-beta15 *can* be upgraded to `0.74.0-beta16` (or others).

 Edit `composer.json` to make any of these changes and try the readiness check again.

 ### File system permissions issues {#trouble-depend-permission}
-If the Magento file system owner doesn't have permissions to write to directories on the Magento file system, a message similar to the following displays:
+If the Magento文件系统所有者 doesn't have permissions to write to directories on the Magento file system, a message similar to the following displays:

 	file_put_contents(/var/www/html/magento2ce/var/composer_home/cache/repo/https---
 	packagist.org/provider-doctrine$instantiator.json): failed to open stream: Permission denied